atrimuhammad/Resume/README.md

 # Resume
-I made my resume/CV website using just HTML.
+I made my basic resume/CV website using just HTML.
 Below is the link to access this website.

 Link : https://atrimuhammad.github.io/Resume/